rschoultz/adr/README.md

 ```bash
 adr new my awesome proposition
 ```
-ßthis will create a new numbered ADR in the initialized folder:
+This will create a new numbered ADR in the initialized folder:
 `docs/architecture/decisions/xxx-my-new-awesome-proposition.md`.

 Next, just open the file in your preferred markdown editor and starting writing your ADR.